My Best Advice For Zero Waste Newcomers

 In our house, the two major trash generators are: food and single-use plastics.
 Food is easier; it takes composting, a little food storage know-how, and some planning ahead so food gets eaten before it goes bad.
 Plastic is a little more difficult just because it’s so prolific.
 Buying in bulk, making what you can, switching to reusables, or finding products with compostable packaging all fall under this category.
 Generally, a household has about two (plus or minus) major trash generators.
-If you can whittle these two things down, then you’ll be well on your way to the minimal-trash-run life.
+If you can whittle these two things down, then you’ll be well on your way to a minimal-trash life.

 It’s helpful to analyze what’s in your garbage can so you have real data on what you’re actually putting in there - it might surprise you.
 Once you know what’s making up your trash pile you can start devising how to reduce it.
 You can focus on the biggest waste-generators and make real impact on your pile rather than waffling around with little things (like I did for the first few months) that have a minuscule impact and give you a false sense of accomplishment.
 Figure out your two major trash generators and work on those.
 Then, once those are minimized, reassess and find the next two to work on.
 This gives you enough to do without getting overwhelmed.

 5. You have to find your “why”